 Her short fiction has also appeared in Prize Stories: The O. Henry Awards, Best American Mystery Stories, American Short Fiction, The Yale Review, Crazy Horse, Brain, Child, and elsewhere.
 She has been a Dobie-Paisano and Hambidge Center Fellow and has held residencies also at the MacDowell Colony and Yaddo.
 In 2013, she served as the Carl Sandburg Home National Historic Site Writer-in-Residence in Flat Rock, NC.

 She received a Bachelor’s degree in print journalism from the University of Georgia and an M.A. in English with a concentration in Creative Writing from the University of Texas at Austin, where she was awarded two James A. Michener Fellowships in Writing.
-She currently lives south of Interstate 20 in Atlanta, GA with her husband and two young daughters.
+She currently lives south of Interstate 20 in Atlanta, GA.